JaimeFine/Rust_Learning_Projects/README.md

 > *More might be added in the future*

-## Licensing
+## Licensing and Attribution

-This repository contains projects based on:
+This repository contains projects and code snippets based on the following works, and are used here under their respective licenses:

-- *The Rust Programming Language* (CC BY-NC-SA 4.0): https://creativecommons.org/licenses/by-nc-sa/4.0/
+- The Rust Programming Language is licensed under a dual-license of Apache 2.0 and MIT.
+The book's content is also available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

-- *Creative Projects for Rust Programmers* (MIT License): https://opensource.org/licenses/MIT
+- Creative Projects for Rust Programmers is licensed under the MIT License.

-My original contributions are released under the MIT License unless otherwise noted.
+My original code contributions are released under the MIT License unless otherwise noted.
 Each project folder includes its own license and attribution where applicable.